 The Origins of COMIT

-COMIT (Construction Opportunities for Mobile IT) began in August 2003 as a two-year research and development project.
+COMIT (Construction, Operations & Maintenance Innovation through Technology) began in August 2003 as a two-year research and development project.
 It was part-funded by the UK's Department for Trade and Industry (DTI) which has now been replaced by the Department for Business Innovation and Skills (BIS).

 The project was the idea of Sarah Bowden who at the time was an Engineering Doctorate student at Loughborough University.
 Sarah was being sponsored by Arup and they initially led the project along with BSRIA and Loughborough University.

 In 2003 PC's were ubiquitous but the forerunners to "smartphones" were only just emerging.
 Devices such as PDA's (personal digital assistants) were increasingly being used in industry but not, as yet, in construction.
 The COMIT project hoped to help change that.